metafacture/metafacture-tutorial/08_Harvest_data_with_OAI-PMH.md

-# TODO: Day 08: Harvest data with OAI-PMH
+## TODO: Lesson 8: Harvest data with OAI-PMH

-14_librecatThe Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH) is a protocol to harvest metadata records from OAI compliant repositories.
+The Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH) is a protocol to harvest metadata records from OAI compliant repositories.
 It was developed by the Open Archives Initiative as a low-barrier mechanism for repository interoperability.
 The Open Archives Initiative maintains a registry of OAI data providers.

 Every OAI server must provide metadata records in Dublin Core, other (bibliographic) formats like MARC may be supported additionally.
 Available metadata formats can be detected with “ListMetadataFormats“.
 You can set the metadata format for the Catmandu OAI client via the --metadataPrefix parameter.